starwavelin/AlgoReviewBook/ch-java/interface.md

 ##### Some Q and A about the Interface and Abstract Class comparisons
 1. Why are variables in an interface by default static and final?
 "static" is because Java interfaces cannot be instantiated in their own right; the value of the variable must be assigned in a static context in which no instance exists.
-"final" modifier is because the value assigned to the interface variable is a true constant that cannot be reassigned buy program code.
+"final" modifier is because the value assigned to the interface variable is a true constant that cannot be reassigned by program code.